deknusapt/winbox-on-linux/README.md

-# Install and Use Mikrotik winbox on Fedora and other Linuxes
+# Install and Use Mikrotik winbox on Linux Desktops
 This is the simple script to install and have  Mikrotik Winbox in the Linux Desktop